Keck Northeast Astronomy Consortium

 Students participating in the REU program are required to present their work at the Fall Student Research Symposium.
 Because the symposium facilitates interactions between students and faculty from the various schools, home-institution faculty advisors of applicants from non-consortium schools are encouraged to contact Prof. Karen Kwitter at Williams College (Karen.B.Kwitter -at- williams.edu) for information about the summer exchange program.
 The consortium will pay travel expenses for the fall symposium for both the research student and home-institution faculty advisors.

-The application process for summer 2016 is now open.
-Applications are due 12 February 2016.
+The application process for summer 2016 is now closed.
+Applications were due 12 February 2016.

 Student research symposium